Total Nonstop Action Wrestling: Hulk Hogan and Eric Bischoff leadership, and financial troubles (2010–2016)

 In October 2009, TNA President Dixie Carter hired Hulk Hogan and former WCW President Eric Bischoff.
+Hulk Hogan first appeared on the January 4, 2010, episode of Impact!.
 Both obtained a position behind the scenes; with Bischoff part of creative and Hogan as a consultant.
 Under their tenure, TNA would see several revamps in 2010.
 Beginning with Genesis in January, TNA returned to using a four-sided ring.
 That month, Jakks Pacific announced a five-year agreement to produce TNA action figures.
 Impact! would also begin airing on Monday nights directly opposite of WWE Raw, marking the first time that two major professional wrestling promotions would go head to head since the launch of WCW Monday Nitro in 1995.
 The show would permanently move to Mondays on March 8, 2010, Spike would keep the Thursday night slot open for repeats of the Monday night shows.
 During this time, Ric Flair, Rob Van Dam, Mr. Anderson would make their debuts, while Jeff Hardy would make his return.
 Impact! would later return to Thursday nights on May 3.

+On July 2, 2010, TNA hosted a live house show at MCU Park, which also broke the TNA domestic attendance record at the time and being the most attended live TNA house show in the United States, with a capacity crowd of 5,550.

-During the May 3, 2011 Impact! television tapings, the show would change its name to Impact Wrestling.
+During the May 3, 2011, Impact! television tapings, the show would change its name to Impact Wrestling.
 On November 7, 2011, TNA revealed that Ohio Valley Wrestling (OVW) would become TNA's official developmental territory.
 In December 2011, TNA debuted their new India-based subsidiary promotion Ring Ka King.
 On May 31, 2012, Impact Wrestling began airing live at a new start time of 8 p.m.
 EST on Thursday nights.
 The live schedule would continue throughout 2012.
+In 2012, Panda Energy divested itself of its stake in TNA.
+Dixie Carter, the daughter of Panda Energy founder Robert Carter, who had been serving as TNA's president, acquired that stake, making her TNA's majority shareholder.
 In March 2013, TNA began taping Impact from different venues around the United States and terminated its lease with Universal Studios.
 On March 14, TNA introduced a new universal HD stage which would be used for all weekly programming.
 On November 2, TNA ended its relationship with OVW.

 TNA formed a relationship with Japanese promotion Wrestle-1 beginning in July 2013 with a meeting between TNA founder Jeff Jarrett and Wrestle-1 head Keiji Mutoh.
-It was arranged for Jarrett to wrestle for W-1 in October 2013.
+It was arranged for Jarrett to wrestle for Wrestle-1 in October 2013.
 In November, A.J.
 Styles successfully defended the TNA World Heavyweight Championship at a Wrestle-1 show in Japan.

-Hulk Hogan's contract with TNA expired in October 2013, ending his time as creative consultant with the company.